magepages/mpdocs/docs/order-attributes/add-order-attribute-on-pdf-template.md

 ![](https://i.imgur.com/eXF9Y2n.png)

-### Check the function
+### 4. Check the function
-- You cna check the setup above by placing Order at Frontend
+- You can check the setup above by placing Order at Frontend
 - Then check email that the system sends to customer

 ![](https://i.imgur.com/6i1vHDT.png)